-Not many people enjoy the prospect of negotiating a contract.
+Not many people enjoy the prospect of negotiating a contract, whether it’s negotiating your first contract, or your 50th.
 Holding your nerve while you’re locked in contract negotiations with a wily agent isn’t easy.

 But it’s not as hard as you might think, and ContractingWISE has helped plenty of contractors seal some great deals.
 Here, we’ve assembled some great tips on how to negotiate a bumper contract.